ONSdigital/csvcubed/external-docs/docs/quick-start/inspect.md

 ## Errors

-There are a number of errors which can occur when inspecting a CSV-W; most of them are designed to help ensure you get correct and valid outputs.
+There are a number of errors that can occur when inspecting a CSV-W; most of them are designed to help ensure you get correct and valid outputs.

 Please see our documentation explaining a [number of common errors](../guides/errors/index.md) to see what you can do to diagnose and correct any errors which occur.